 Many people call a contractor for a "free" estimate when a problem is suspected.
 This seems to save the expense of retaining an Engineer.
 However, many contractors have limited expertise outside their field.
 For example, a carpenter may have very limited experience with electrical and plumbing issues.
 Moreover, there is a conflict of interest on the part of the contractor giving you the "free" estimate.
 A contractor who finds work benefits financially.
 As a result, you may pay for unneeded repairs.

 Heimer Engineering is not a contracting firm, so there is never a conflict of interest in our professional advice.
 Heimer Engineering is not associated with any contractor.
 Heimer Engineering does not recommend any contractors.
-You can count on accurate, professional advice from Heimer Engineering's Licensed Professional Engineers.
-Depend on the insight that only an Engineer offers.
+You can count on accurate, professional advice from Heimer Engineering's Licensed Engineers.
+Depend on the insight and analysis that only an Engineer offers.

 Professional Engineer Helps You